 Is it fairly easy to achieve your first rank within the sport?

 I would say “reasonable” to achieve rather than using the term easy.
 Easy is relative in relationship with how one may perceive every achievement.
 All achievements I believe require strong work and significant effort with discipline and consistency.
 It also depends on every individual.
-Strength, stamina, endurance are all contributing factors.
+Strength, stamina, and endurance are all contributing factors.
 Once the form for good technique develops one may consider efficiency in performing a particular lift becomes “easier”.

 What is the easiest to rank in and with, in other words, what is the lowest weight, shortest time someone can rank with?

-Lowest weight for rank is female 8 kg which provides Rank 3 and Men 24 kg also for Rank 3.
+The lowest weight for rank is female 8 kg which provides Rank 3 and Men 24 kg also for Rank 3.

 In the high standard competition, 10 minutes is the total time given to complete a set, aside from half marathon or marathon which are 30 and 60 minutes.
 The total result in a number of repetitions lifted, according to set criteria, awards rank.
 There are, however, some organizations that have decided to offer lower criteria with the variation of less time allotted to complete the set using lighter weight loads to do so.

-Through the years rank tables have evolved and been adjusted accordingly with increased capability and achievements thus raising the bar making it more demanding to achieve rank.
+Through the years rank tables have evolved and been adjusted accordingly with increased capability and achievements thus raising the bar and making it more demanding to achieve rank.